A Wine of Wizardry: Critical controversy

 In the December Cosmopolitan, Bierce fired back with an entertaining, angry diatribe, "An Insurrection of the Peasantry."
 Bierce targeted ten critics.
-He named three from the Examiner’s September full page about "A Wine of Wizardry": Gertrude Atherton, Joaquin Miller, and Ina Coolbrith—who all knew Sterling personally.
-Bierce gave nicknames to his other seven targets: the “Baseball Reporter” (William F. Kirk), the “Sweet Slinger of Slang” (possibly William J. Lampton, called "the Slang Poet" in Bierce's poem "A Poet's Hope"), the “Simian Lexicographer of Misinformation” (Wex Jones), the “Queen of Platitudinaria” (Ella Wheeler Wilcox), “Deacon Harvey” (George Harvey), “A person of light and leading in their bright band” (Arthur Brisbane), and “the critic, who, naturally, is a book-reviewer” (Hector Fuller).
-Bierce railed mostly against Brisbane, as the attacks’ chief instigator, and Harvey, whom Bierce called “a person of note and consequence. ...
-Moreover, he has a notable knack at mastery of the English language, which he handles with no small part of the ease and grace that may have distinguished the impenitent thief carrying his cross up the slope of Calvary.”
+He named three from the Examiners September full page about "A Wine of Wizardry": Gertrude Atherton, Joaquin Miller, and Ina Coolbrith—who all knew Sterling personally.
+Bierce gave nicknames to his other seven targets: the "Baseball Reporter" (William F. Kirk), the "Sweet Slinger of Slang" (possibly William J. Lampton, called "the Slang Poet" in Bierce's poem "A Poet's Hope"), the "Simian Lexicographer of Misinformation" (Wex Jones), the "Queen of Platitudinaria" (Ella Wheeler Wilcox), "Deacon Harvey" (George Harvey), "A person of light and leading in their bright band" (Arthur Brisbane), and "the critic, who, naturally, is a book-reviewer" (Hector Fuller).
+Bierce railed mostly against Brisbane, as the attacks' chief instigator, and Harvey, whom Bierce called "a person of note and consequence. ...
+Moreover, he has a notable knack at mastery of the English language, which he handles with no small part of the ease and grace that may have distinguished the impenitent thief carrying his cross up the slope of Calvary."

-Near the end of December, sportswriter Grantland Rice used baseball jargon to sum up Bierce's quarrels with Sterling detractors: “The highest batting average among the ranks of the litterateruri, or words to that effect, belongs to Ambrose Bierce, of the Cosmopolitan.
-Mr. Bierce was the original gent who proclaimed George Sterling’s poem, ‘A Wine of Wizardry,’ the greatest piece of American verse.
+Near the end of December, sportswriter Grantland Rice used baseball jargon to sum up Bierce's quarrels with Sterling detractors: "The highest batting average among the ranks of the litterateruri, or words to that effect, belongs to Ambrose Bierce, of the Cosmopolitan.
+Mr. Bierce was the original gent who proclaimed George Sterling's poem, 'A Wine of Wizardry,' the greatest piece of American verse.
 Ella Wheeler Wilcox immediately arose and opined that Mr. Bierce had mud on his skylight.
-Whereupon the enraged critic comes back with a statement, terming her ‘the poetess who has given up the sin-and-sugar of youth for the milk-and-morality of old age.’
-If this isn’t hitting ’em out [of the ballpark], we miss an easy guess."
+Whereupon the enraged critic comes back with a statement, terming her 'the poetess who has given up the sin-and-sugar of youth for the milk-and-morality of old age.'
+If this isn't hitting 'em out [of the ballpark], we miss an easy guess."